 How to get around?

-The town is small enough to be easily explored on foot.
-The Old Town is north of the train station, across the river.
+The town is so small that you can easily explore it on foot.
+The Old Town is located to the north from the train station, on the other side of the river.
 And it’s better to start your sightseeing from there.

 Where to stay and grab a bite?